haoxiuwang/nextjs/public/series/Secret_Garden/1/source.md

 all the time growing more and more angry and muttering to herself the things she would say and the names she would call Saidie when she returned.

-\"Pig!
+"Pig!
 Pig!
-Daughter of Pigs!\" she said, because to call a native a pig is the worst insult of all.
+Daughter of Pigs!" she said, because to call a native a pig is the worst insult of all.

 She was grinding her teeth and saying this over and over again when she heard her mother come out on the veranda with some one.